Home

 “Looking back upon that experience, I think now that the man whom I then regarded as his bitterest enemy, since he brought about his financial disaster, was in reality a friend in disguise.
 For several years he had been living in a fool’s paradise, veritably gambling away the best hours of his life.
 What part had he, who from first to last was a Poet with the deep poetic heart, among the worldlings of finance?
 All his thoughts and dreams were of higher and nobler things, and au fond all his daily prayer was to escape again into solitude and to be alone with his first love.
 It was only half a heart he could give to money getting.
 He awoke from his folly disillusioned, wretched, dispirited, but the punishment he had received was really given to him in mercy, for from that time forth he saw both himself and the world with very different eyes.”

-Further insight into Buchanan’s working practices as a playwright is given in the autobiographies of two of his collaborators, G. R. Sims and Henry Murray.
-The latter providing a great deal of information about the play which ruined him, A Society Butterfly.
-However, even after that great disaster, Buchanan (and Jay) continued to write plays and one of these, Good Old Times, was finally produced five years after Buchanan’s death under the title When Knights Were Bold and with the sole writer’s credit of ‘Charles Marlowe’ (the pseudonym of Harriett Jay).
-This went on to become a great popular success, playing in London as a Christmas entertainment until the eve of the Second World War.
-How much of Buchanan remained in the play is open to speculation but it does give the story of Buchanan the dramatist a final, ironic twist.
+Further insight into Buchanan’s working practices as a playwright is given in the autobiographies of two of his collaborators, G. R. Sims and Henry Murray; the latter providing a great deal of information about the disastrous A Society Butterfly.
+Following his bankruptcy Buchanan (and Jay) continued to produce plays, including the very successful comedy, The Strange Adventures of Miss Brown.
+A final, ironic twist in the career of Buchanan ‘the writer of plays’, is Good Old Times.
+He wrote this with Harriett Jay but it was not produced until five years after his death, by which time the title had been changed to When Knights Were Bold and the sole writing credit belonged to ‘Charles Marlowe’ (Jay’s pseudonym).
+It went on to become one of the most popular plays of the early twentieth century, playing in London as a Christmas entertainment until the eve of the Second World War.

-(Information about some of Buchanan’s other plays which did not make it to the stage.)
+Information about some other plays by Buchanan which did not make it to the stage.

 5. Poetry Readings